JuviGamez/quantumtube/README.md

 ## Documentation

-The documentation will come soon
+The documentation is avaliable at https://quantumtube-docs.vercel.app

 ## FAQ